eywa-protocol/crosscurve-assets/README.md

 #### Prerequisites

 Ensure that Node.js version 20 or higher is installed.
-This is required for running pre-commit checks.
+This is required for running pre-commit script.

 #### 1. Prepare the icon

 - The icon should be in **jpg, jpeg, png, webp, or svg** format.
-- The recommended size is **256x256 pixels** to ensure clarity.
+- The recommended size is **256x256 pixels**, aspect ratio should be **1:1**.
 - The file name must match your token address (case-insensitive).
 For example: `0x8d9241935453120825c4a95446e351fbc338527d.png`.

 #### 2. Fork the repository